hapax/hapax.github.io/assets/psychology-time.md

 Similarly, one might imagine that a brain state $B_n$, always producing the qualia $S_n$, can never give rise to the "flow" of conscious experience.
+(A similar argument was put forward independently by Le Poidevin, building on Broad.)

 The answer to the paradox is simple.
 There is a difference between a stationary arrow and a moving arrow